Netflix lost the best picture battle, but its war with Hollywood is just getting started

 In the aftermath of awards season, film executives will be forced to confront the same headaches that have plagued them in recent years.
 A growing number of consumers are ditching conventional multiplexes for the comfort of their living rooms, and old-line studios could soon be forced to trim the "window" between a movie's run in theaters and its appearance on digital platforms.

 The streaming upstarts are also luring away top talent, such as legendary filmmaker Martin Scorsese, director of the upcoming Netflix film "The Irishman."
-In a telling move, Netflix ran a teaser trailer for the hotly-anticipated mob drama during the Oscars on Sunday night.
-Netflix's television division has also poached elite television producers including Ryan Murphy and Shonda Rhimes.
+In a telling move, Netflix ran a teaser trailer for the hotly-anticipated mob drama during the Oscars telecast on Sunday night.
+Netflix's television division, meanwhile, has poached elite television producers including Ryan Murphy and Shonda Rhimes.

-"This is an inflection point for the industry, showing you where the world is going," he said.

-Netflix may have lost Hollywood's most illustrious prize, but some observers Monday pointed out that the firm pulled off a feat that might be just as impressive in an industry dominated by blockbuster franchises and aggressively populist fare.
+Netflix may have lost Hollywood's most illustrious prize, but some observers Monday pointed out that the firm pulled off a feat that might be just as impressive in an industry dominated by blockbuster franchises.

 "That people consider Green Book an upset is a testament to how successful Netflix's Roma campaign was," Hollywood Reporter editorial director Matthew Belloni said in a tweet.
 "They took a black and white foreign language film all the way, in the process sparking a dialogue about the future of film.
 A pretty remarkable achievement."